CAST-Extend/com.castsoftware.aip.datamart/README.md

 ### Variant #2: Find quick-win critical OWASP-2017 top 10 vulnerable source objects

+List of objects that are worth to fix regarding the number of findings and the associated risk

 ```
 select  o.object_id, o.object_name, sum(v.nb_findings)
 from src_violations v